Consumer medicine information

 3. Prior to the start of the intravenous infusion, the content of the infusion bag or glass bottle should be at room temperature.
 The utilisation of a 0.2 micrometre infusion in-line filter is not mandatory.

-4. Infuse the diluted solution over a period of at least one hour; but not more than 4 hours, for the Skyrizi 600 mg dose and over a period of at least two hours, but not more than 4 hours, for the Skyrizi 1200 mg dose.
+4. Infuse the diluted solution over a period of at least one hour for the Skyrizi 600 mg dose and over a period of at least two hours for the Skyrizi 1200 mg dose.

 5. Skyrizi vial solution should not be administered concomitantly in the same intravenous line with other medicinal products.